kuromi tekenen

 A standard #2 or HB pencil is perfect for sketching.
 It’s not too dark, which means you can easily erase and adjust your lines.

-You’ll also need a sheet of plain paper or a sketchbook.
-I prefer a sketchbook because it keeps all my drawings in one place, and I can flip through them later.
+You’ll also need some plain paper or a sketchbook.
+Honestly, I go with a sketchbook, keeps everything in one spot, and flipping through old drawings later is pretty satisfying.

 For finishing touches, consider a black fine-liner pen.
 It helps create clean, crisp outlines that make your drawing pop.

 Coloring supplies like markers or colored pencils are great for adding life to your drawing.
-I love using markers for their bold, vibrant colors.
+I love using markers for their bold, lively colors.

-Having a clear reference image of Kuromi open on a phone or computer screen is super helpful.
-It helps you capture her specific details and proportions accurately.
+Keep a clear reference image of Kuromi pulled up on your phone or computer while you work.
+You’ll nail her specific details and proportions so much better that way, her proportions especially matter.

 Now, let’s get started on kuromi tekenen!